D-Nations/UDLND---Project-2---Dog-Breed-Classifier/README.md

 ## Thoughts

 This took a long time for me to complete but I found the whole experience very rewarding.
 I hope and expect to use everything I learned from this project.
 It took a lot of my alloted GPU time on the Udacity workspace to finish the project and get the model above 60% accuracy, but when I got the hang of the hyperparameters the solution that I ended up with took very little time to train.
 The two biggest lessons I took from this are:

 * If you're chasing down an error you don't understand, the location of the error is probably the biggest clue.
 Chase down everything related to that until you can't anymore.
 * It's possible to waste extreme amounts of time if hyperparameters are even slightly off.
 Make sure to get those right before you invest too much in training.

+I very much enjoyed learning about and using CNNs.